dclamage/SudokuVariantSolverJS/README.md

 The board format currently is identical to the [f-puzzles](https://f-puzzles.com) format, but in the future an internal format will be used and a builder class will be provided for constructing the board data.

-For examples of how the f-puzzles format works, see the descriptor in my [C# Sudoku Variant Solver](https://github.com/dclamage/SudokuSolver/blob/dev/SudokuSolver/PuzzleFormats/FPuzzlesBoard.cs)
+The f-puzzles format is described by the interfaces in [FPuzzlesInterfaces.ts](src/solver/Constraint/FPuzzlesInterfaces.ts).

 ### Data Structure